mmistakes/made-mistakes-jekyll/src/_posts/projects/2014-02-24-egpu-osx-maverick-nvidia-gtx-760-using-pe4l.md

    <true/>
    ```

    just before the corresponding closing `</dict>` of the section.
-Example of the modified `/IONDRVSupport.kext/Info.plist` is shown here, starting sections highlighted with yellow and added sections highlighted with green.
+Example of the modified `/IONDRVSupport.kext/Info.plist` is shown here.
+The `CFBundleIdentifier` section can be seen on line 45, 62 and 79 and their corresponding `IOPCITunnelCompatible` entries at 57-58, 74-75 and 91-92.

 {% highlight xml linenos %}
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">
 <plist version="1.0">